febrazish/bash-script-assignment/README.md

 # bash-script-assignment
-Final assignment for the Science on a Server course
+Final assignment for the Science on a Server module 2025-2026.